PCMSolver/pcmsolver/doc/users/input.rst

      * **Default**: empty string

    Area
-     Average area (weight) of the surface partition for the GePol (TsLess) cavity.
+     Average area (weight) of the surface partition for the GePol cavity.

      * **Type**: double
      * **Valid values**: :math:`d \geq 0.01\,\text{a.u.}^2`